DataDog/documentation/content/en/synthetics/guide/testing-a-downloaded-file.md

 Web applications can embed a lot of logic.
 You may, for instance, need to **upload a file** to validate the final step of a functional workflow to test a profile creation.
 When uploading a file at the test recorder level, Datadog Synthetics Browser tests automatically identify the uploaded file and create the [`Upload file` associated step][1].
 It is then able to upload that file again at test execution.

-**Downloading files** is another common action users take on web applications: download an order confirmation from an e-commerce website, the PDF or CSV export history of bank account transactions, ...
+**Downloading files** is another common action users take on web applications: downloading an order confirmation from an e-commerce website or the PDF or CSV export history of bank account transactions.

 Datadog’s browser tests and the `Test a downloaded file` assertion allow you to verify that downloadable files from your web application are correctly being served (for example, from your FTP server).
 With this assertion, downloadable files, such as a PDF receipt from an e-commerce website or a CSV history of banking transactions, can be tested to ensure they have the correct file name, size, and data.